Keith MacLellan

-Keith William MacLellan (1920–29 September 1998) was a soldier, scholar and Canadian diplomat who helped to shape Canada's post war multi-lateral foreign policy and championed the cause of a federal, united, Canada.
+Keith William MacLellan (30 November 1920 – 29 September 1998) was a Canadian soldier, scholar, and diplomat who championed the cause of a federal, united Canada.
+He served as Ambassador to Pakistan and Afghanistan, Yugoslavia and Bulgaria, Jordan, and Syria.

-Life and family
+Personal life and education

-Of Canadian pioneering stock, Keith MacLellan was born on 30 November 1920 in Aylmer, Quebec, the son of William David MacLellan and Edith Olmsted.
-He was a direct descendant of Philemon Wright, the founder of Hull, Quebec now called Gatineau.
+MacLellan was born on 30 November 1920 in Aylmer, Quebec, the son of William David MacLellan and Edith Olmsted.
+He was a direct descendant of Philemon Wright, the founder of Hull, Quebec, which was later amalgamated into the municipality of Gatineau.

-He grew up in Montreal and first studied at McGill University where in 1942 he helped John Sutherland and his sister found the First Statement, a Canadian literary anthology.
+MacLellan grew up in Montreal, Quebec, where he studied political science and pre-law at McGill University.
+During his time as a student, he joined the Canadian Officers' Training Corps.
+In 1942, he helped John Sutherland and his sister found the First Statement, a Canadian literary magazine.